 El Deseo is a Spanish production company which was founded in 1985 by the Almodóvar brothers who, during the last 30 years have not only produced the films written and directed by Pedro Almodóvar, but they have also promoted up and coming Spanish and Latin American filmmakers such as Alex de la Iglesia, Guillermo del Toro, and Mónica Laguna, amongst others.
 El Deseo has won numerous awards in some of the most recognised international events such as the Oscars and the Cannes Film Festival.
+We hear their story, and the challenge they had in protecting against piracy.

 At what point did you realise that you had a piracy problem?